 Students will be introduced to the steering and suspension system of the automobile.
 Students will learn the theory of steering and suspension system components.
 Lab will consist of removing and reinstalling suspension and steering components.
 Students will learn the theory and importance of vehicle alignments.
 The lab portion of the course will include proper lab safety and tool usage.
 Students will be introduced to A.S.E. exam-type questions.
-This course will be presented as a combination of classroom activities and accompanying lab activities.
+This course will be presented as a combination of classroom activities and accompanying lab activities that will be hands on, and possibly dirty.
 (20104A001) (Automotive Technician 3) (TEC004)